groovygecko-dev/groovygecko-interview-task-ffmpeg/README.md

 note: If you are using port 8081 for another project, you can change this by editing line 12 `docker-compose.yml` and then executing `docker-compose up -d` to load the changes.

 To stop the project, run `docker-compose down`

+#### Composer

+To install PHP dependencies using composer, you need to have `docker-compose up -d` running.

+`composer` is run inside the PHP docker container. `composer install` and can be run with `docker-compose exec phpfpm composer install`.